 The wooden framework was later altered to the iron lattice type.

 On the 20th July 1925, Mr Francis Arthur Mytton aged 18 died as he alighted the cage at pit-bottom, the start of his shift.
 Wood fell down the shaft and struck Mr Mytton.
 Mr Mytton lived at 8 Prince Street, Nantyglo.
 At this time the old wooden byatts in the shaft were being changed to new iron ones, at this time the shaft was being reconstructed and rail guides were installed at the colliery.

 In the 1980’s there was an official N.C.B. file produced for the use of the mobile winder in the case of any accident or breakdown of the collieries fixed-winders.
 It was compiled by the N.C.B for the purpose of cataloguing the details of each shaft in the collieries of South Wales that was open in the early to late 1980’s.
 The booklet contains 27 collieries – each having 3 to 4 different inspection dates per colliery – 3 pages of report results and recommendations per colliery.

 The mobile winder was affixed to an N.C.B. lorry and was housed at various locations throughout the coalfield in preparation for any potential breakdowns in the collieries fixed winders.
 The mobile winder and its operatives could get to any colliery, set up the winder and rescue occupants who may be stuck in a cage in the shaft of said colliery.
 The rescue pod, called the “Bomb” could access the trapped miners from above or below in the case of double-deck cages.

 Following is a Link to – Mobile Winder File Details.

 The Headgear Appearance in Later Years.

-In the 1980’s the Headgear Framework was painted a two-tone blue colour with the wheel spoke ends painted white.
+In the 1980’s the Rose Heyworth Colliery headgear framework was painted a two-tone blue colour with the wheel spoke ends painted white.